Overdamped limit at stationarity for non-equilibrium Langevin diffusions: Introduction

+Here and in the rest of this work, $\T^d$ is endowed with the Lebesgue measure $\dd x$ normalized so that its total mass is $1$.
 In the general non-equilibrium case, however, there is no reason for any of this to be true, namely $\mu_O$ and $\mu_\gamma$ are not explicit, $\mu_\gamma$ does depend on $\gamma$, it is not a tensor product and its position marginal is not $\mu_O$ (see Section~\ref{sec:explicit}).
 The main result of this note is that, nevertheless, these properties are recovered in the overdamped limit, i.e. that $\mu_\gamma$ converges as $\gamma\rightarrow +\infty$ toward $\mu_O\otimes g_\Sigma$ where $g_\Sigma$ is the centered Gaussian distribution on $\R^d$ with covariance matrix $\Sigma^2$.
 The convergence is quantitative, and stated in term of Wasserstein distance.
 The Wasserstein distance between two probability laws $\mu,\nu$ on a metric space $(E,\mathrm{dist})$ is defined as

 where $\Gamma(\mu,\nu)$ is the set of probability measures on $E^2$ with marginals $\mu$ and $\nu$.
 Our result is the following.